-This paper shows, via computational evidence, that a specific stochastic car following model can either display 1-phase/1-state or 2-phase/3-state traffic, depending on the choice of parameters.
-The two phases are: "laminar" and "jammed".
+This paper shows, via computational evidence, that two specific stochastic car following models can either display 1-phase/1-state or 2-phase/3-state traffic, depending on the choice of parameters.
+With 2-phase parameters, the two phases are: "laminar", and "jammed".
 These phases also correspond to two of the three states.
 Those states are homogeneous.
 The third state, at intermediate densities, is a coexistence state, consisting of sections with jammed and sections with laminar traffic.